mwoedlinger/flowformer/README.md

 pip install flowmepy
 ```

+(If you run into issues with newer versions of dependencies check the `requirements.txt` file.
+It contains the environment package dependencies at the time of testing)

 ## Usage

 The training configurations is defined in a config json file (check out the config folder for some the configs used for the experiments in our paper).